dexie/dexie-website/cloud/pricing.md

 ### Demo Accounts

 Demo accounts are for testing and demoing your app.
 They lack login credentials and are useful for showcasing data sharing.
 Like any other user account, demo accounts do not have access to any private data that hasn't been actively shared to it.
 Enable or disable demo accounts as needed.
+Demo accounts do not occupy seats and do not expire.

 Find more about Dexie Cloud and its features by visiting the [Dexie Cloud Documentation](/cloud/docs/).